How Two Hoaxes Took Down Journalistic Integrity

 An essay in The Atlantic describes a mother who loses a son to measles.
-It’s presented as a true story – except it was entirely fake.
+It’s presented as a true story – except it was fake.

 Oops.